MicrosoftDocs/SupportArticles-docs/support/azure/azure-kubernetes/privileged-container-exclusion-not-working.md

 ## Symptoms

-AKS clusters shouldn't allow privileged containers, but excluding privileged containers fails.
+When you use Azure Policy in an AKS clsuter, excluding privileged containers fails.

 ## Cause